forefireAPI/forefire/docs/source/getting_started/running_the_example.rst

 4.  **Use the Web Interface:**

   - Open your browser to ``http://localhost:8000/`` (or the specified port).
-  - In the command input box in the web UI, type ``include[input=real_case.ff]`` and press Enter or click Send.
+  - In the command input box in the web UI, type ``include[real_case.ff]`` and press Enter or click Send.
 This executes the script file relative to where the interpreter was started (which we ensured was `tests/runff`).
   - Click "Refresh Map" periodically to see the simulation progress visually.
 You can also type other commands directly into the web console.

 Choosing a Method